kevintuhumury/milkman/README.md

 	    shared_secret: SHARED_SECRET
 	    auth_token:    AUTH_TOKEN

-Take note of the variables and save them, since you'll need them to use Milkman, which you're now able to.
+Take note of the variables and save them, since you'll need them to use Milkman.

 ## Using Milkman